smXplorer/AlliGator/docs/source/alligator-hdf5-file-format.rst

 AlliGator HDF5 File Format
 ==========================

 It is possible to save data loaded in AlliGator (and reload them!) in a file format based on the HDF5 hierarchical format developed and maintained by the HDF Group.
 This page briefly describes the file format used by AlliGator.
 Note that the latest AlliGator version supports all previous HDF5 file format versions.

 v 0.7 (2023-09-02)
 ++++++++++++++++++

-This version adds adds new information to the *SwissSPAD Detector Information* ``group``. and a new parameter to the *DAQ Parameters* cluster (and renames some of the parameters).
+This version adds new information to the *SwissSPAD Detector Information* ``group``. and a new parameter to the *DAQ Parameters* cluster (and renames some of the parameters).

 + The SwissSPAD-detector specific ``group``, *SwissSPAD Detector Information*, is comprised of 8 ``strings`` and three Boolean flags (stored as integers) as shown below:

 +---------------------------+-----------------+--------------------------------------------------------------------------+
 | Parameter Name            | Type            | Parameter Description                                                    |